 There were sixty-six mitigation actions identified in the 2014 mitigation plan.
 An annual report is prepared by Engineering Services under the direction of the PPI Committee on the status of existing Hazard Mitigation Plan mitigation actions and presented to the governing body of the City of Tulsa.
 This report includes the status of each mitigation action, whether or not the action is achieving expectations, and if not if it should be modified.
-The latest annual report is included in Appendix B. A review of the 2014 mitigation actions along with the latest annual report was completed by the planning team.
+A review of the 2014 mitigation actions along with the latest annual report was completed by the planning team.
 Actions were evaluated with the intent of carrying over any not started, or continuous for the next five years.
 Actions with the same intent were combined into a general action item.
 Specific observations and problem statements, resulting in the actions listed in Chapter 5, are included at the end of each hazard section in Hazards, Chapter 4.
 Wide varieties of measures that can affect hazards or the damage from hazards were examined.
-A more detailed description of each category is located in Chapter 5: Mitigation Actions.
+A more detailed description of each category is located in Chapter 5: Mitigation Strategy.